Esgrove/playlist-formatter/README.md

 # Playlist Tool

-Python app for auto-formatting DJ playlists.
+Python program for auto-formatting DJ playlists exported from DJ software.
-Originally created for my own and fellow Bassoradio DJs use back when I was doing a show at Bassoradio.
+Originally created for my own and fellow Bassoradio DJs use back when I was doing a radio show at Bassoradio.
-Has both a PyQt6 GUI and a command line interface.
+Has both a PyQt6 GUI and CLI version.

 Used to process a raw playlist file exported from DJ softwares: text is formatted and title cased properly and play times are calculated from timestamps,